genestack/user-tutorials/source/tutorials/WGS_data_analysis/wgs-building-the-pipeline.rst

 |Screenshot 2016-01-11 12.34.09|

-Click on the"Run dataflow " button to run the pipeline.
+Click on the "Run dataflow " button to run the pipeline.
 This will take you to the Data Flow Runner page where the pipeline for genetic variants investigation using WGS is graphically represented.
 Click on "Action" in the Variant Calling step to change the data flow and, for example